Click on the map for PDF

 - There is considerable variation in the number and type of militant Islamist groups active on the continent.

-- Most of these groups’ attacks are geographically concentrated.
+- Most of these groups’ activities are geographically concentrated.

 - There is a local focus for the majority of these actors, even if they have declared a nominal allegiance to a global terrorist network.
 ISIS and Al Qaeda central have a limited independent presence in Africa.

-- Boko Haram is responsible for the vast majority of fatalities, a figure that has risen significantly in recent years.
+- Events involving Boko Haram claim the vast majority of fatalities, a figure that has risen significantly in recent years.

-- There has been an escalation in the number of attacks and geographic reach of Al Shabaab over the past six months.
+- There has been an escalation in the number and geographic reach of violent events linked to al Shabaab over the past 6 months.

 This is an update of a map the Africa Center for Strategic Studies released in April 2016.
 It reflects events that occurred between November 2015 and October 2016.